Are you on a budget and looking for a reasonably priced massage chair that will do the job without costing you an arm and a leg?

 Lumbar Heat

-This feature functions the same way here as it did in the other models we’ve talked about.
-It’s a nice feature, and always a welcome addition.
+This feature functions the same way here as it did in the other models we’ve discussed.
+It’s a nice feature and always a welcome addition.

 MCombo 8886 Massage Chair

 The 8886 is functionally similar to the 8885 model.
-The only two changes to talk about are the addition of a neck and head massage pillow (a slight rearrangement of the twenty-fixed position Shiatsu massage heads) and the addition of more airbags (we estimate twenty in this model).
+The only two changes are the addition of a neck and head massage pillow (a slight rearrangement of the twenty-fixed-position Shiatsu massage heads) and adding more airbags (we estimate twenty in this model).

 This makes sense.
-Since the two models are priced with a fifty-dollar difference, you wouldn’t expect major differences in features.
+Since the two models are priced differently by fifty dollars, you wouldn’t expect major differences in features.

 But in an attempt to differentiate the two, the company lists the following as the eight “major innovations” of the chair: